Saturday, August 11, 2012

-Directed and written by the phenomenal Helen Whitney, the series is well worth watching.
+Directed and written by Helen Whitney, the series is well worth watching.
 Forgiveness is wisely framed as a question, not an issue.
 Still, I wonder: IS there a time to hate?
 There is certainly a time--often a long, long time--to mourn, to grieve, to be bewildered, to be bereft, to be crushed, to rage at your enemies, to question existence, to doubt God.
 But the danger in hatred, it seems to me, is that you tend to forget all the hateful things you've done and continue to do yourself.

 As is so often the case, Caryll Houselander sheds some some light:

 There are as many ways in which self can die out of our love as there are loves in the world, but there is one which we need to think of very much to-day: forgiveness.
 It is strange to say that we discover Christ in one another by forgiving one another.
 Perhaps this is because we have a wrong conception of forgiveness.
 So often, alas, as we use it, it is condescension following upon condemnation.
 But it should not be.
 It should be the most direct way of healing a wound.
 It goes beyond all possible explanations and all possible misunderstandings.
 It does not even ask to be understood.